This file portion of www.watertownhistory.org website

 not.
 But we turn toward Crossplains.
 A wild

 region is this.
-Sometimes on each side of us is a mound or mountain up and up
+Sometimes on each side of us is a mound or mountain up and up and

-and great rocks projecting from their tops and setting out from their
+great rocks projecting from their tops and setting out from their sides.
+And now up on one side and as far down on the

-down on the other.
-We wind around the
+other.
+We wind around the bases coming

-of stone and gullies add to the scene.
+hue, and ledges of stone and gullies add to the scene.

 Black Earth

-We do not like to go where those hard looking Irish men sent us so we
+Crossplains!
+We do not like to go where those hard looking

-turn our faces toward Black Earth – Are in Black Earth Valley, it is a long
+Irish men sent us so we turn our faces toward Black Earth – Are in Black Earth

-a bluff.
-Imagine a very large fruitcake
+base of a bluff.
+Imagine a very large

-is raining – we have to take the cars from here.
+It is raining – we have to take the cars from here.

-Did not rain much last night after
+not rain much last night after all.

-all.
 Is very mild this morning.
 Oliver proposed to drive over to Moundville

 this morning and spend the day there.